Supabase Security Issues

 Configure password_min_length and requirements in auth config.

 VAS scans your Supabase app for all these issues automatically.
-Free scan, instant results.
+Scans from $5, instant results.

 Run a VAS security scan for automated detection of common vulnerabilities.
 Manually check: database access controls, search code for hardcoded secrets, verify authentication settings, and test security headers.
 VAS catches all of these automatically.